fleigm/TransitRouter/post/evaluation.md

 ## Percentage of unmatched hop segments $A_N$
-A *hop segment* is the segment of a Path $P$ between two station / hops.
+A *hop segment* is the path between two station / hops.
 A *hop segment* is mismatched its Frèchet Distance is $\geq$ 20m.
 $$A_N = \frac{\text{\#unmatched hop segments}}{\text{\#hop segments}}$$